 Porth en Alls Wedding Breakfast Photographs

 Now as wedding photographers we’ve seen a lot of wedding speeches.
 I’ve even written a few myself but even these were a first for me.
 The father of the bride and groom’s speeches was so lovely and truly heartfelt that I welled up behind the camera.
-The best men’s speeches, delivered by all four best men had myself and the entire room in stitches.
+The best men’s speeches, delivered by all four best men had the entire room in stitches.

 Porth en Alls Wedding Evening Photographs

-Alex was on particularly good form playing guitar to the first dance, for which Jon and Shirley had been secretly learning the waltz.
+Alex was on particularly good form playing the guitar to the first dance, for which Jon and Shirley had been secretly learning the waltz.
 The stunned faces and whooping from guests showed just how surprised they were.
 Once the guests joined them on the dance floor the night’s partying kicked off.

 I feel I should take some time to describe Alex Chapman and just how a ‘one man band’ can entertain at a wedding.

-Now when I initially looked at Jon and Shirley’s booking information I almost expected the stereotypical old man with a large drum on his back blowing into a harmonica whilst playing guitar with cymbals on his knees!
-On the contrary Alex was using some seriously modern electronic kit to complement his spectacular musical ability.
+Now when I initially looked at Jon and Shirley’s booking information I almost expected the stereotypical old man with a large drum on his back blowing into a harmonica whilst playing the guitar with cymbals on his knees!
+On the contrary, Alex was using some seriously modern electronic kit to complement his spectacular musical ability.
 He was tapping out beats, sampling vocals, percussion and guitar rifts to layer entire tracks.
 Alex would then play and sing over to get the whole dance floor shaking.
 He also doubled as a DJ during his breaks.
 It’s very rare that we will meet anyone who works for so long and hard as we do at a wedding.
 If I was wearing one I would have definitely taken my hat off to Alex.

 Porth en Alls Wedding Extended Photographic Coverage

 An hour before the sun set we headed off to Sennen cove in Jon and Shirley’s van, ‘Mrs T”.
 During the golden hour of the evening captured some spectacular shots with the van, barefoot on the beach and rocks.
-As with every bride and groom they were initially a little shy about the shoot.
+As with every bride and groom, they were initially a little shy about the shoot.
 As soon as the camera started they loved the experience, dancing down the sun in the sand and surf!

-This has to have been one of the most heart warming weddings I have been to.
+This has to have been one of the most heartwarming weddings I have been to.
 A Porth en Alls wedding packed full of personal details and touches.
 Packed full of close family and friends.
 Not just a photographer’s but a bride’s dream wedding!